 ---|---|

-We have also established an observer system for people from outside the University.
-In principle, observers attend all sessions; please make separate inquiries for more details.
+We also offer an observer (auditor) category for those outside the University.
+Please note that observers should attend all sessions in principle; please contact us for more details.

-Four to seven participants who performed excellent mock lectures in the UTokyo FFP give mini-lectures by making it easier for the audience to understand them even if they are new to their academic fields.
+Four to seven participants who conducted excellent lectures for the microteaching session in the UTokyo FFP give mini-lectures by making it easier for the audience to understand them even if they are new to their academic fields.

 It is originally a face-to-face lecture format, but due to the COVID-19 pandemic, we have recently switched to an online format, which enables the audience to join the program and experience active learning strategies from anywhere in the country.